-St. Mary's Center for Education Phone: 304/526-1415 / Fax: 304/399-1981
+St. Mary's Center for Education Phone: 304/526-8224 / Fax: 304/399-1981

-STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised that the s returning to school may include, but not be limited to: tudent's classroom and clinical responsibilities upor coping with stressors inherent in the student health care pro- sitting in student desks for up to six hours with limited, sch using normal body mechanics in positioning and working v equipment weighing five pounds or more lifting patients exposure to diagnosed and undiagnosed viral and bacterial CPR eduled breaks with patients, and moving and lifting supplies and I, therefore, RELEASE (Student Name) to classroom and clinical (Student Name) responsibilities with NO SOME limitations/impediments.
-LIMITATIONS/IMPEDIMENTS MUST BE LISTED HERE TYPE EXPECTED DURATION I, therefore, DO NOT RELEASE(Student Name) responsibilities at this time.
-COMMENTS: Physician's Signature 6/99 Revised: 5/04, 5/05, 4/08, 7/08, 2/11, 9/17 Reviewed: 11/08, 11/09, 7/10, 7/12, 7/13, 6/19, 6/20, 7/21, 6/22, 6/23 Date Telephone
+STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised the returning to school may include, but not be limited to: at the student's classroom and clinical responsibilities upo n coping with stressors inherent in the student health of sitting in student desks for up to six hours with limit using normal body mechanics in positioning and wo equipment weighing five pounds or more lifting patients exposure to diagnosed and undiagnosed viral and bate CPR ed, scheduled breaks king with patients, and moving and lifting supplies and I, therefore, RELEASE(Student Name) to classroom and clinical responsibilities with NO SOME limitations/impedin nents.
+LIMITATIONS/IMPEDIMENTS MUST BE LISTED HERE TYPE EXPECTED DURATION L thoustons DO NOT BELEASE I, therefore, DO NOT RELEASE (Student Name) responsibilities at this time. to classroom and clinical COMMENTS: Physician's Signature 6/99 Date Telephone

+Reviewed: 11/08, 11/09, 7/10, 7/12, 7/13, 6/19, 6/20, 7/21, 6/22,, 6/24,,5/25